schickm/lwlightning.org/swimteam-handbook/home-away-meets.md

 Meets usually last 3 hours with warm ups at 4:30 and the meet beginning around 5:30pm.

-Club Meets will be scheduled on Wednesday evenings; <strong>Again This Year :3 Meets for our younger swimmers on some weekends.<strong> Calendars are available at the pool.
-Meet information will also be posted to the left of the guard office door &amp; on this website.
+Club Meets will be scheduled on Wednesday evenings; <strong>Again This Year We Have 3 Meets for our younger swimmers on some weekends.<strong> Refer to our Calendar on this site.

 Swimmers may swim maximum of 4 events: